 Rather, in most cases, serious content quality issues are more likely to cause a rankings change.
 This is particularly true if a rankings change happens around the same time as an algorithm update.
 This is why it’s important to become familiar with the Google Raters Guidelines in order to properly assess site quality in the most objective manner possible.
 In many cases, experts on SEO for law firms are too close to their sites and have subjective ideas about what constitutes site quality.
 Following the rater’s guidelines will help you to see if the description of what defines site quality is aligned with the site in question.

 On that note, it’s a great idea to review Google’s latest documentation for helping publishers understand what Google considers rank-worthy content.
 It includes a section called “Get to know E-A-T and the quality rater guidelines”.
 We know that Google’s algorithm uses many factors to understand whether a webpage is Expert, Authoritative, and Trustworthy.
-If you have concerns about changes in your ranking, it will be useful to really dig into the latest guidelines to determine what you can do to make improvements in one (or all three) of the areas the algorithm focuses on.
+If you have concerns about changes in your ranking or your overall SEO strategy, it will be useful to really dig into the latest guidelines to determine what you can do to make improvements in one (or all three) of the areas the algorithm focuses on.

 While mobile usability should be a priority when it comes to SEO for law firms, it’s unlikely that a slip-up in this area is going to result in a drop in rankings.
 If you experience a sudden drop, it’s important to evaluate your site with E-A-T in mind.
 There could be something going on that’s totally unrelated to mobile usability (or any other issues you see in your Google Search Console).
 If you’re not sure exactly what’s going on with your current rankings, contact us today for a free consultation.
 We’ve helped many law firms and legal companies improve their rankings.